sinclairzx81/typescript-bundle/readme.md

 - source maps are not available.

 ## building the project
-The project can be built by running the following command from the project root.
+The project can be built locally by running the following command from the project root.
 ```
 node tasks build
 ```